ricardovsilva/ricards/README.md

-[x] Account value management and authorization and money reservation [x] Transaction history to make presentment and effectivelly remove money from account [] Transfer of money to other stakeholders in digital payment system
+[x] Account value management and authorization and money reservation [x] Transaction history to make presentment and effectivelly remove money from account [x] Transfer of money to other stakeholders in digital payment system [] Create management command to load money into customer account

 ## Observations
 - This repository is highly opinated base;